Telion/HelloWorldVST/README.md

 # To build the SDK
 - Install CMake (and make sure it is in your Path)
-- Create a build folder next to the SDK
+- Create a build folder next to the SDK (recommended name: build_sdk)
 - From inside the build folder, run 'cmake -G"Visual Studio 15 2017 Win64" ../vst3sdk'
 - Open the .sln file that now exists in your build folder.
 In Visual Studio 2017, build the solution.